Tom Gallo: Career

 "Polly", which will appear on Sumney's second album, græ.
 The song received "Best New Track" by Pitchfork and gathered over a million streams worldwide in less than two weeks.

 In October 2021, Gallo's song "Tell Me the Ghost" appeared in the John Ridley film Needle in a Timestack starring Leslie Odom Jr, Cynthia Erivo, Orlando Bloom, and Freida Pinto.

 In February 2022, the first single, "The Drumming", from Gallo's upcoming second album, was dubbed a "New Song You Need To Hear Now" by Paper Magazine calling it a "a chic and atmospheric piece of indie-R&B that sets a serene, enveloping tone for his forthcoming album."

 In July 2025, Gallo composed the score for an experimental film for Google and Moncler called "From the Mountains to the City".
 The film sparked conversation on social media and was shown at Cannes Lions 2025 Festival.

+In 2026, Gallo’s music was used across television programming in the United States and Europe, including broadcasts in France, the Netherlands, and Norway.